 The R-15PM was designed with a brushed black vinyl wrap which is often used for budget speakers.
 The downside is that it’s easier for the vinyl wrap to mark and scuff easier than the more expensive wood veneer/vinyl wraps.

-The speakers are accompanied by a small remote/clicker which offers basic controls such as volume, skipping, etc.
+The speakers are accompanied by a small remote/clicker that offers basic controls such as volume, skipping, etc.

 Performance and Sound Quality

 As mentioned before, the R-15PM is a bit smaller than most medium-sized bookshelf speakers, so it’s relatively small.
 However, don’t use its size to judge its performance.
 This little device delivers a strong range and excellent dynamic punch that even some larger speakers don’t come close to.

 On the low end, the speakers deliver a fair amount of bass, but there is some room for improvement at the lowest bass frequencies.
 If you are looking for maximum bass output, we definitely recommend adding a subwoofer.